Saturday, June 9, 2018

 Heart Failure (HF) Session

-- Outline an approach to the diagnosis and evaluation of patients with HF that is consistent with evidence-based guidelines
+- Utilize an evidence-based approach to the diagnosis and evaluation of patients with HF that is consistent with current guideline recommendations

 - Implement guideline-directed medical therapy for patients with HF